 DC (Direct Current)

-Direct Current is an electric current of constant direction.
+Direct current is an electric current of constant direction.
+Electrify America fast charging stations all support DC.

 DC Fast Charging